Musical Miles Podcast Real Roads. Real Songs. Real Stories.

 4 — The Fans

 For us, music has always been more than entertainment — it’s connection, community, and shared experiences.
 Whether we’re visiting with a Hall of Fame songwriter, an emerging independent artist, or fellow fans gathered around a stage, we believe every conversation has a story worth telling.
+Join us as we celebrate these moments on the Miles of Musik and dive into the essence of what makes a podcast musical.

 We believe there is something special about sharing a conversation in the very places where music is created, performed, and celebrated.
 Those real-life settings bring an authenticity and energy to each interview that simply cannot be duplicated through a screen.

 Pam Tillis is one of country music’s most respected singer-songwriters, known for her powerhouse vocals, sharp songwriting, and carrying on the legacy of her legendary father, Mel Tillis.
+As a Grammy Award winner and 2× CMA Awards Winner, her numerous hits, including “Mi Vida Loca (My Crazy Life)” — No. 1, have made her a staple in musical podcasts like milesofmusik, where fans can explore her artistry in-depth through engaging podcast musical episodes.

 Sammy Kershaw became one of the defining voices of 1990s country music with his unmistakable Louisiana sound and traditional honky-tonk style.
-Bursting onto the scene with hits like “She Don’t Know She’s Beautiful,” “Cadillac Style,” “Queen of My Double Wide Trailer,” and “Third Rate Romance,”
+Bursting onto the scene with hits like “She Don’t Know She’s Beautiful,” “Cadillac Style,” “Queen of My Double Wide Trailer,” and “Third Rate Romance,” he has been featured on various musical podcasts, including the popular milesofmusik, which delve into the roots of country music and its influential artists.

 Nyhl Henson